 - Regional workshop on Crisis Communications.
 Duration: 1 1/2 days.
 Workshop trains participants to handle crisis communications efficiently and succesfully and takes national and regional specifics into account.

 - Regional workshop Tourism product development in difficult environments.
 Duration: 2 days.
 Workshop addresses the possibilities of how best to develop tourism products in difficult environments (safety and security).

 - Regional workshop on Recovery Techniques.
 Duration: 3 days.
 Workshop addresses the strategies and available instruments for the recovery of tourism destinations.
 It discusses and trains intensively the advantages and suitability of different recovery strategies and the wide array of possible techniques and instruments.

 Crisis Communications (traditional and new media) Workshop in Germany

 5. To coordinate development, planning and implementation efforts at international level to ensure common approach, UNWTO carries out especially simulation exercises.
 The simulation exercises have usually a regional participation and focus on health and other tourism specific threats to train response abilities and identify areas of improvement.

 6. Member State emergency assistance supports tourism crisis management efforts at the national level and takes place through direct assistance during crises or recovery phases upon request from the Member State.

-7. During international crises that have an important impact on the travel and tourism sector, UNWTO coordinates through the RCM programme efforts, information and messages.
+7. During international crises that have an important impact on the travel and tourism sector, UNWTO coordinates thorugh the Sustainable Development of Tourism Programme efforts, information and messages.
 It uses this role as the responsible agency for travel and tourism within the UN family.
 Frequently the Tourism Emergency Response Network (TERN), a group of leading tourism associations, is activated.